skuperuser/game2server/README.md

 # alpinecraft
-can be used to transform a (game) server into a general-purpose linux server using proot
+can be used to easily transform a (game) server into a general-purpose linux server using proot

 To use this 'jailbreak', follow these steps:
  1. Stop your server

  2. Take a look at your server's startup args